SystemXFiles/process-governor/docs/README.md

 ---

-**Process Governor** is a Python utility designed to manage Windows processes and services by adjusting their priorities, I/O priorities, and core affinity based on user-defined rules in a JSON configuration.
+**Process Governor** is a Python utility designed to manage Windows processes and services by adjusting their priorities, I/O priorities, and core affinity based on user-defined rules.

 <details>
    <summary>Screenshots</summary>